Managing Senior Debt

 What Happens to the Deceased’s Debt?

-Laws regarding debt after a passing are different for each state, so there is not a single answer for everyone.
+Laws regarding debt after passing are different for each state, so there is not a single answer for everyone.
 However, in most cases the only time we would become responsible for the debt is if they have cosigned on a loan with the deceased.
 When we die, a new entity will develop called our Estate.
 An “Estate” is a collection of our assets and liabilities that will eventually be resolved and distributed to our heirs.

-Managing the Stress of Debt for Seniors
+Managing Debt and Stress for Seniors

 There are several options an elderly person can take to alleviate some debt to make sure you aren’t leaving unwanted baggage to your next of kin.
 There are simple practices like saving and budgeting, as well as debt management programs.
 No matter which strategy is chosen, it all begins with a willingness to properly manage debt.